 Dr. Paul H. Sugarbaker, FACS, FRCS

 Dr. Paul H. Sugarbaker, FACS, FRCS graduated from Cornell University Medical College in New York City and received his surgical training at the Peter Bent Brigham Hospital in Boston, a Harvard University affiliated program.
 There he also received a Masters Degree in Immunology at the Harvard School of Arts and Sciences.
 In 1976 he accepted a position at the National Institutes of Health/ National Cancer Institute - Surgery Branch, as Senior Investigator until 1986.
 Subsequently, after a brief stay at the Emory Clinic in Atlanta, Georgia he moved back to Washington, DC to become the Medical Director of the Washington Cancer Institute at MedStar Washington Hospital Center in 1989.
-Currently, he is the Chief of the Peritoneal Surface Malignancy Program and the Director of the Center for Gastrointestinal Malignancies at the Washington Hospital Center in Washington, DC until October 2020.
+He was the Chief of the Peritoneal Surface Malignancy Program at the Washington Hospital Center in Washington, DC until October 2020.
 Currently, he is the Secretary General of the Peritoneal Surface Oncology Group International (PSOGI).

 His interests are focused exclusively on gastrointestinal cancer, gynecologic malignancy, and peritoneal mesothelioma of the abdomen - all malignancies which usually present with cancerous spread to the abdominal cavity.
 Currently, his clinical and investigative work is concentrated on the treatment of the peritoneal surface dissemination of cancers, referred to as PERITONEAL METASTASES, also known as peritoneal carcinomatosis.
 He has developed, perfected and popularized the combined treatments of cancer surgery with warm chemotherapy, infused into the open abdomen towards the end the surgical intervention.